BioSchemas/specifications/DefinedTerm/README.md

 of the referenced concept.

-In other cases, more information is needed to search and view defined term information without having to lookup external ressources.
+In other cases, more information is needed to search and view defined term information without having to lookup external resources.
 E.g., a domain-specific search engine can create faceted search based on the `name` property, like e.g. done in TeSS.
 Aforementioned terminology services also offer linking and query interfaces beyond IRIs as parameters.